Cassie Ventura: 2004–2007: Cassie

-Ryan Leslie produced most of the album, which is a mix of R&B, hip-hop and pop.
+Leslie produced most of the album, which is a mix of R&B, hip-hop and pop.
 Ventura said in an interview, "I rap, I sing, I do my R&B, I do my slow songs and stuff that the girls will love, I have a down South joint, I have a rock song that I did with my girls this band called Pretty Boys."
-She paid tribute to her Filipino culture by incorporating OPM sounds into some of the ballads.
+She paid tribute to Filipino culture by incorporating OPM sounds into some of the ballads.
 The album, Cassie, was released on August 8, 2006, and sold 321,000 copies in the United States.
-The album's lead single "Me & U" peaked at number three on the Billboard Hot 100, selling more than 1 million digital downloads.
+Its lead single, "Me & U", peaked at number three on the Billboard Hot 100, selling more than 1 million digital downloads.

 To promote her album, Ventura performed on Total Request Live and 106 & Park: BET's Top 10 Live.
-Her performances were described as "rocky" and "less-than-stellar", but Combs said that it was due to her inexperience.
-He said that he would be "with her through her development", and that he has no "question on her ability [to sing]".
-Ventura addressed the events on her MySpace page, saying that she is aware that her performances were "pretty bad", and that she was "still getting over stage fright".
+Her performances were described as "rocky" and "less-than-stellar", but Combs said that was due to her inexperience.
+He said he would be "with her through her development" and that he had no "question on her ability [to sing]".
+Ventura addressed the events on her MySpace page, saying she was aware that her performances were "pretty bad" and was "still getting over stage fright".

-MTV News reported in June 2007 that contrary to rumors, Ventura had not been dropped from Bad Boy Records after releasing two singles from the album Cassie.
-Combs said that she was in the studio working with producers Kanye West and Pharrell Williams on her second album.
-It was reported that Ventura was no longer collaborating with Ryan Leslie, who had produced the majority of her debut album.
-Ventura later stated that she was open to collaborating with Leslie again.
-According to Bad Boy A&R Daniel 'Skid' Mitchell, rather than largely relying on the one songwriter-producer, the new album's mix of writers and producers, as well as her own co-write input, makes it a more personal record for her.
+MTV News reported in June 2007 that, contrary to rumors, Bad Boy Records had not dropped Ventura after releasing two singles from Cassie.
+Combs said she was working with producers Kanye West and Pharrell Williams on her second album.
+It was reported that Ventura was no longer collaborating with Leslie.
+Ventura later said she had been open to working with Leslie again.
+According to Bad Boy A&R Daniel "Skid" Mitchell, rather than largely relying on one songwriter-producer, the new album's mix of writers and producers and her own co-write input made it a more personal record for Ventura.

-Additional production on the album came from Seven and LV, as well as Combs himself.
-Ventura said that she had collaborated with Akon, The Neptunes, Danja, Eric Hudson, The Surf Club and Rob Holiday, although she was not sure which tracks were going to be included on the album.
-Commenting on the number of producers on the album, Ventura said that she "collaborated with a lot of different producers and a lot of different writers, which was an amazing opportunity for me, because on my first album, one producer [Ryan Leslie] straight through... which was fun, but it was nice to experience other people."
+Additional production on the album came from Seven, LV, and Combs.
+Ventura said she had collaborated with Akon, The Neptunes, Danja, Eric Hudson, The Surf Club, and Rob Holiday, although she was not sure which tracks were going to be on the album.
+Of the number of producers, Ventura said she "collaborated with a lot of different producers and a lot of different writers, which was an amazing opportunity for me, because on my first album, one producer straight through... which was fun, but it was nice to experience other people."